 What it Means to Work with a Cleveland Interior Design Company

 I have been a residential and commercial interior designer for the Cleveland, Ohio community for over 20 years.
+I have also written a book on my Universal Design Method – an approach I use in all my design projects.
 With so many interior designers, decorators and interior design company options out there, how can you know which one is the right one for you to hire?
 Well, let me tell you how working with me, works. 🙂

 My Approach as an Interior Designer